 I recorded in 2020 talking about the Forrester Wave’s top social listening platforms.
 Unfortunately, not all platforms made it into the report, but they all have features and functionality worthy of enterprise deployment and consideration.

 Below you will see the Forrester Social Wave report and the G2 Grid for Social Analytics.
 For reference, the G2 Grid is peer-reviewed and has similar data points to Forrester, specifically around the market presence of social media monitoring companies.

-For the most part, there is little differentiation between the social media monitoring tools in the market today.
-The functionality differences, scalability and cost are what might attract different buyers to these social monitoring platforms based on business and technical requirements.
+Mostly, there is little differentiation between the social media monitoring tools in the market today.
+The functionality differences, scalability, and cost are what might attract different buyers to these social monitoring platforms based on business and technical requirements.

 Here’s the List of Leading Social Media Monitoring Tools

 YouScan is an AI-powered social media listening tool that excels in image recognition capabilities.
 With the help of its Visual Insights, users can uncover new consumption patterns, enrich their buyer personas, find brand advocates and key influencers, and discover new ideas for products or services.
 Also, users can evaluate sponsorship activities by analyzing social media posts, brand mentions, and user generated content.
 YouScan’s social media monitoring tool is exceptional for consumer brands in support of large social media marketing campaigns.

 [Acquired by Ipsos]: Synthesio is a sleeping giant if they can figure out how to integrate real-time polling/surveys with their social media listening platform.
 Considering that Ipsos is a market intelligence and research firm, I see this happening really soon.
 In 2020, they launched Profiler, an audience management feature within their social media monitoring tool.
 Their platform can also identify influencers, track social media posts and general social engagement and monitor all mentions of a brand online.